 Alongside Michael Nylander and Martin Straka, Jagr also set the points record at 123 for a season.
 The trio led the Rangers to a playoff berth, but it didn’t account for any wins in the first round.
 During his 54-goal season, Jagr was constantly putting the pressure on opposing goaltenders.
 He shot the puck on goal 368 times in 82 games, which is an average of 4.4 shots per game.

-Amazingly, Jagr is still lacing up the skates and playing at the age of 47 in his home country, the Czech Republic for HC Kladno, a team recently promoted to the Czech Extraliga.
-On April 19, he scored four goals in a 4-2 win to help push his team back into the highest league in the country.
+Amazingly, Jagr is still lacing up the skates and playing in his home country, the Czech Republic for HC Kladno.
+On Apr.
+19, 2019, he scored four goals in a 4-2 win to help push his team back into the highest league in the country.

-It would not be out of the realm of possibility to see Jagr still playing past the age of 50.
-He has already logged well over half of his life in the game and he still seems to be enjoying it.
+It would not be out of the realm of possibility to see Jagr still playing well into his 50s.
+He has already logged over half of his life in the game and he still seems to be enjoying it.
 When he calls it quits, the hockey world will celebrate “The Ageless Wonder”.